azamatsmith/rn-animated-carousel/README.md

-This is a really nice carousel that is inspired by Catalin Miron's version [here](https://www.youtube.com/watch?v=cGTD4yYgEHc&t=456s).
+This is a react-native carousel that is inspired by Catalin Miron's version [here](https://www.youtube.com/watch?v=cGTD4yYgEHc&t=456s).

 I watched the video then built it from a combination of memory and trial and error.